SanskrutiKulkarni/Faculty-Registration-Website/README.md

    ```

 2. Set up your local development environment using XAMPP or similar tools.
-3. Import the SQL schema provided in `database.sql` to set up the database schema.
+3. Import the SQL schema provided in `DBMS_SQL_Project` to set up the database schema.
-4. Configure the database connection settings in `config.php`.
-5. Start your local server (Apache and MySQL) and navigate to the project directory in your web browser.
+4. Start your local server (Apache and MySQL) and navigate to the project directory in your web browser.

 ## Usage